-Argument Description

-hostid_type One of the following hostid types.
-If not specified, the default hostid for the current platform is displayed.
-See Hostids for Supported Platforms for a list of the default types.

-PLATFORM-DEPENDENT HOSTIDS

--ether-Ethernet address.

-Note • On Windows, Linux, and Mac OS X platforms, this command returns all available addresses (active and inactive).
-For Windows and Linux platforms, these addresses include both teamed and non-teamed Ethernet interfaces.
-In general for teamed interfaces, the unique address for the team-bonding virtual adapter is returned.
-On Linux platforms, a separate (but same) virtual-adapter address is returned for each interface in the team.
-On Windows platforms, a single instance of the virtual-adapter address is returned for all teamed interfaces.

--string-String id.

--vsn-Volume serial number (Windows platforms only).

--flexid- USB FLEXID identification.
-This is applicable only for those platforms that support FlexNet ID dongles.
-See Obtaining System Hostids for a complete list.

--long-32-bit hostid.

--uuid-UUID binding value.
-Used with the -ptype command line option, shown under -ptype below.
-Only permitted with platform types (ptype) VM, or AMZN.
+hostid_type (continued)

 PLATFORM-INDEPENDENT HOSTIDS

--user-Current user name.
+- -user-Current user name.
 Note that user names that contain spaces, for example 'test user' cannot be used in the Options file.
-Use the first word of the user name, for example 'test', in the Options file.

--display-Current display name.
+Use the first word of the user name, for example 'test', in the Options file. - -display-Current display name.
 On Windows, it is the system name or, in the case of a terminal server environment, the terminal server client name.
-On UNIX, it is in the form

-/dev/ttyxx or the X-Display name.

--hostname-Current host name.

--hostdomain-Current host domain.

--internet-IP address of the machine in the format of the machine's protocol (IPv4 or IPv6).
-In a dual-stack environment, you can use the -v4 or -v6 switch to obtain the version-specific IP address (see the next bulleted items).
+On UNIX, it is in the form / dev/ttyxx or the X-Display name. - -hostname-Current host name. - -hostdomain-Current host domain. - -internet-IP address of the machine in the format of the machine's protocol (IPv4 or IPv6).
+In a dual-stack environment, you can use the -v4 or -v6 switch to obtain the version-specific IP address (see the next bulleted items). - -v4-Use with -internet to obtain the IPv4 address. - -v6-Use with -internet to obtain the IPv6 address.

-Table 12-7 • Imhostid Argument Usage

-Argument Description hostid type (continued) -v4-Use with -internet to obtain the IPv4 address for a FlexEnabled application built with the IPv6 toolkit and running in a dual-stack environment. ( -v6-Use with -internet to obtain the IPv6 address for a FlexEnabled application built with the IPv6 toolkit and running in a dual-stack environment. ବ Tip • Both -v4 & -v6 are optional; using just -internet fetches the IP address based on the FlexNet Publisher Licensing Toolkit type (IPv4 or IPv6) with which the FlexEnabled application is built.
-Note • (Windows only) If a Windows machine is connected to a VPN, Imhostid -internet returns the virtual adapter IP address.
-To ensure that this command returns the physical adapter IP address during checkouts, perform this workaround: Run regedit, navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\Tcpip\Linkage , locate the Bind parameter, and edit the adapter order so that the physical adapter is listed first.
-Run ipconfig/registerdns to put the edit into effect. -utf8 The hostid is output as a UTF-8 encoded string rather than an ASCII string.
-If your hostid contains characters other than ASCII A through Z, a through z, or 0 through 9, use this option with lmhostid .
-To view a correct representation of the resulting hostid, use a utility, such as Notepad, that can display UTF-8 encoded strings. -ptype (License-server binding in virtual environments only) Indicates the platform type.
-This option must be used in conjunction with a valid hostid binding type (see hostid_type). -ptype requires one of the following arguments, which then prefixes the generated hostid appropriately (as described): • Рну-Physical machine only .
-Prefixes hostid with Рну vm-Xen, VMware, or Hyper-V virtual platform.
-Prefixes hostid with vm • • lmhostid
+Tip • Both -v4 and -v6 are optional; using just -internet fetches the default IP address (usually IPv4).

+Tip • (Windows only) If a Windows machine is connected to a VPN, Lmhostid -internet returns the virtual adapter IP address.
+To ensure that this command returns the physical adapter IP address during checkouts, perform this workaround: Run regedit, navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\Tcpip\Linkage, locate the Bind parameter, and edit the adapter order so that the physical adapter is listed first.
+Run ipconfig/registerdns to put the edit into effect.

+-utf8

+The hostid is output as a UTF-8 encoded string rather than an ASCII string.
+If your hostid contains characters other than ASCII A through Z, a through z, or 0 through 9, use this option with 1mhostid.
+To view a correct representation of the resulting hostid, use a utility, such as Notepad, that can display UTF-8 encoded strings.

+Argument Description -ptype (License-server binding in virtual environments only) Indicates the platform type.
+This option must be used in conjunction with a valid hostid binding type (see hostid_type (continued)). -ptype requires one of the following arguments, which then prefixes the generated hostid appropriately (as described): VM-Supported for Xen, VMware, Oracle VirtualBox, Hyper-V, Parallels, QEMU-KVM, Google Compute, Microsoft Azure, and Amazon EC2. lmhostid -ptype VM -uuid is now the only supported usage of this option, generating VM_UUID.
+AMZN-For the Elastic IP address, AMI instance ID, or AMI template ID in the Amazon EC2 environment.
+Prefixes hostid with AMZN VM_UUID is recommended instead of AMZN_IID.
+Both represent the AMI instance ID in the Amazon EC2 environment.
+PHY-Physical machine only.
+Prefixes hostid with PHY lmhostid - Copyright (c) 1989-2016 Flexera Software LLC.
+All Rights Reserved.

-The following are examples of output from Imhostid:
+The following are examples of output from 1mhostid: